MaxBelokonskii/MaxBelokonskii/README.md

 ###

 <p align="left">I'm Frontend Developer from Rostov-on-Don!<br><br>- 📚 I'm currently learning Python and Node.js <br>- ⚡ In my free time I play bass, cook and see my friends<br><br>Frontend developer with experience in creating dynamic and interactive user interfaces.
 Committed to crafting efficient and intuitively understandable web applications using modern technologies such as HTML, CSS, and TypeScript.
-Proficient in working with libraries and frameworks such as React, Next.js, and Tenstack-Query.
+Proficient in working with libraries and frameworks such as React, Next.js, Tenstack-Query, Vue 3, Nuxt.js, and Pinia.
 Passionate about studying best practices and staying up-to-date with the latest trends in the world of frontend development.</p>

 ###